stillwrinkled/meta_mms/README.md

 ```
 curl https://dl.fbaipublicfiles.com/mms/tts/hin.tar.gz --output hin.tar.gz
 ```
-notice, 'hin' for Hindi.
-You can replace 'hin' with 'pol' for Polish and likewise
+Download the meta model.
+Also, notice 'hin' is for Hindi.
+You can replace 'hin' with 'pol' for Polish and likewise.
+Refer "support_list.txt" for exhaustive list

 step 3:
 ```